 I love these farm stays with kids!
 In fact, I recommend them over standalone villa rentals for independent families.

 An important note: We call Tuscan farms “resorts” on Ciao Bambino.
-If you want to search just for this category, go to the Advanced Search page and select resort as the accommodation category.
-Not every property in our resort category is an official working agricultural estate, but they all more or less offer the same thing to families at a high level.
+If you want to search for these properties, go to our Hotel Review page and select Tuscany to browse options.
+Not every property will be an official working agricultural estate, but it’ll show the range of options for a Tuscany farm stay at a high level.

 One myth is that a farm stay in Tuscany means animals.
 It can, but usually the only animals around are the domestic variety like dogs and cats.
 Most farms focus on wine and/or olive oil production.
 Translation, the setting is vineyards and olive trees.